Skip to content

 Lower Yukon area map

-1. Access the Draft 2023 Lower Yukon Flooding Action Plan
+View the 2023 Lower Yukon Flooding Action Plan

 The Division of Community and Regional Affairs is the lead agency for administering the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant Disaster Recovery funds on behalf of the State of Alaska for the 2023 Lower Yukon Regional Education Attendance Area (REAA) Flooding (CDBG-DR 2023 Lower Yukon Flooding) funds on behalf of the State of Alaska.